Clicker Press

 Ilford Galerie Smooth Cotton Rag 310 gsm

-A clicker press stands on its column mount, hydraulic fittings rusted orange, a blue pneumatic line coiling from the head.
-Behind it, a green steel door carries graffiti tags.
-White-painted brick.
-No workers.
+A clicker press mounted on a central column, hydraulic fittings corroded orange.
+A blue pneumatic line runs from the press head.
+White-painted brick wall behind.
+A green steel door carries graffiti tags.
+No workers present.
+Ambient light only.

 Edition